vadimeremeev/vadimeremeev.github.io/_posts/2015-12-26-heroku-infrastructure.markdown

 categories: heroku, rails
 ---

+Below is the cool things you can get if using heroku for your web apps

-1. Free instance
+1. Free instance to deploy you first application
 2. Heroku Belt (command line)
-3. Database manager.
-Valentina studio for PG databases
+3. Database server (only PG is free).
+Valentina studio for PG databases.
 4. Administrator panel
 5. Tips & Tricks